ahmedfadheljedidi/fastlane-plugin-firebase_test_lab/README.md

 - `android_test_apk`: The path for your android test apk.
 Default: app/build/outputs/apk/androidTest/debug/app-debug-androidTest.apk
 - `extra_options`: Extra options that you need to pass to the gcloud command.
 Default: empty string
 - `retry_if_failed`: If set to true and a test failed, the test suite will be rerun once.
 Default: nil, no reruns
+- `print_successful_test`: If set to true all successful tests will be printed, by default only failed tests will be printed.
+Default: nil, no successful tests printed

 ## Issues and Feedback